icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 500+ analyzers, refactorings and fixes for C#, powered by Roslyn
 * [Unchase.Odata.Connectedservice](https://github.com/unchase/Unchase.Odata.Connectedservice) - A Visual Studio Connected Service for generating API client code in C# or VB for OData web service.
 * [Unchase.OpenAPI.Connectedservice](https://github.com/unchase/Unchase.OpenAPI.Connectedservice) - A Visual Studio 2017/2019 extension to generate C# (TypeScript) HttpClient (or C# Controllers) code for OpenAPI web service with [NSwag](https://github.com/RicoSuter/NSwag).
+* [SonarSource.sonarlint-visualstudio](https://github.com/SonarSource/sonarlint-visualstudio) - SonarLint is a free, open source Visual Studio 2017, 2019 and 2022 extension that provides on-the-fly feedback to developers on new bugs and quality issues in C#, VB.NET, C/C++, TypeScript and JavaScript.

 ## Web Browsers